AbdeLhalimSB/AbdeLhalimSB/README.md

 # 💫 About Me:
-AbdeLhalim, 21 years old, currently i'm working on automation scripts.
+AbdeLhalim from Morocco, 21 years old, currently i'm working on automation scripts.

 ## 🌐 Socials: